linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 "On the first day of trading of the year, the broader market reached its highest level since 2008, led by a gain of more than 2 percent in financial shares.

-Bank of America was up more than 6 percent after it announced that it made a  $1.34 billion net cash payment to Fannie Mae and one to Freddie Mac of$ 1.28 billion to buy back troubled mortgages on December 31.
+Bank of America was up more than 6 percent after it announced that it made a  \$1.34 billion net cash payment to Fannie Mae and one to Freddie Mac of\$ 1.28 billion to buy back troubled mortgages on December 31.
 In doing so, it tackled an issue overshadowing the markets."

 New York Times